Lockheed C-130 Hercules: Military

-The first production batch of C-130A aircraft were delivered beginning in 1956 to the 463d Troop Carrier Wing at Ardmore AFB, Oklahoma and the 314th Troop Carrier Wing at Sewart AFB, Tennessee.
+The first production batch of C-130A aircraft were delivered beginning in 1956 to the 463d Troop Carrier Wing at Ardmore AFB, Oklahoma, and the 314th Troop Carrier Wing at Sewart AFB, Tennessee.
 Six additional squadrons were assigned to the 322d Air Division in Europe and the 315th Air Division in the Far East.
 Additional aircraft were modified for electronics intelligence work and assigned to Rhein-Main Air Base, Germany while modified RC-130As were assigned to the Military Air Transport Service (MATS) photo-mapping division.
 The C-130A entered service with the U.S. Air Force in December 1956.

 In 1958, a U.S. reconnaissance C-130A-II of the 7406th Support Squadron was shot down over Armenia by four Soviet MiG-17s along the Turkish-Armenian border during a routine mission.

-Australia became the first non-American force to operate the C-130A Hercules with 12 examples being delivered from late 1958.
-The Royal Canadian Air Force became another early user with the delivery of four B-models (Canadian designation C-130 Mk I) in October / November 1960.
+Australia became the first non-American operator of the Hercules with 12 examples being delivered from late 1958.
+The Royal Canadian Air Force became another early user with the delivery of four B-models (Canadian designation CC-130 Mk I) in October / November 1960.

 In 1963, a Hercules achieved and still holds the record for the largest and heaviest aircraft to land on an aircraft carrier.
 During October and November that year, a USMC KC-130F (BuNo 149798), loaned to the U.S. Naval Air Test Center, made 29 touch-and-go landings, 21 unarrested full-stop landings and 21 unassisted take-offs on Forrestal at a number of different weights.
 The pilot, Lieutenant (later Rear Admiral) James H. Flatley III, USN, was awarded the Distinguished Flying Cross for his role in this test series.
 The tests were highly successful, but the aircraft was not deployed this way.
 Flatley denied that C-130 was tested for carrier onboard delivery (COD) operations, or for delivering nuclear weapons.
 He said that the intention was to support the Lockheed U-2, also being tested on carriers.
 The Hercules used in the test, most recently in service with Marine Aerial Refueler Squadron 352 (VMGR-352) until 2005, is now part of the collection of the National Museum of Naval Aviation at NAS Pensacola, Florida.